AMSTERDAM REVIEW

 paths among nodes in a network

-where photons sweep receptors of the retina,
+where photons sweep retina receptors,

 echoes travel by a sort of revolution.